mwotton/Hubris/README.markdown

   Don't worry too much about any warnings that you may see while this builds.

 - Install [JHC][jhc] (the instructions there are slightly out of date so use the following instead).
-Before you start get a cup of tea, and get comfy.
+Before you start, go get a cup of tea and get comfy.
 This may take a while...

 <pre>
     darcs get --partial http://repetae.net/repos/jhc